 Privacy protection - Credit data - Alisivu

-The employer may request the credit data of a job applicant or an employee only if the duties in question involve the possibility to seek unlawful financial benefits.
-The employer’s right to request the credit data of an employee are limited to duties:
+The employer may request the credit data of a job applicant or an employee only if the duties in question require special reliability and involve the possibility to seek unlawful financial benefits.
+The duties must also involve the following:

-- which consist of guarding the employer’s or its customer’s property, or
+- which consist of guarding the employer’s or its customer’s property

 - where their nature principally involves unsupervised work in a private home.